Saboteur II: Avenging Angel: Development and release

 Saboteur II was one of the first action-adventure games with a female protagonist.
 According to Luke Plunkett of Kotaku, "for a serious game released in 1987, that was kind of a big deal, especially since she wasn't a princess or cartoon character.
 She was a ninja".
 The game's designer Clive Townsend said it was a conscious decision: "I wanted something original, and it seemed quite different to most other games.
-It’s become acceptable now after Tomb Raider, but at the time it was a bit strange.
-Why shouldn’t ninja characters be female?"
+It's become acceptable now after Tomb Raider, but at the time it was a bit strange.
+Why shouldn't ninja characters be female?"
 Nevertheless, the PC version features a male ninja on the cover.
 Townsend traced the character art for the game's loading screen from an erotic magazine.
 Saboteur II itself was supposed to be followed by the cancelled Saboteur 3D for the ZX Spectrum, which would feature isometric perspective graphics.

-Despite the four released formats being very different in hardware and programming (the ZX Spectrum and Amstrad CPC notwithstanding), the different versions all looked and played almost identically.
+Despite the four released formats being different in hardware and programming (the ZX Spectrum and Amstrad CPC notwithstanding), the different versions all looked and played almost identically.
 Usually, it is almost impossible to tell the difference between the Amstrad CPC, PC and Commodore 64 versions (colour clash being the giveaway for the ZX Spectrum version).
 The game was re-released by Hit-Pak in 1988 and by Encore in 1989.
 It was also released as a bonus with an issue of Zzap!64 in 1993.